GhostPack/Rubeus/README.md

 The output `/format:X` defaults to John the Ripper ([Jumbo version](https://github.com/magnumripper/JohnTheRipper)). `/format:hashcat` is also an option for the new hashcat mode 18200.

 If the `/ldaps` flag is used, any LDAP queries will go over TLS (port 636).

+If the `/asdelay:MILLISECONDS` argument is specified, that number of milliseconds is paused between AS requests.
+The `/jitter:1-100` flag can be combined for a % jitter.

+If the `/ldapdelay:SECONDS` argument is specified, that number of seconds is paused after the LDAP request.
+The `/jitter:1-100` flag can be combined for a % jitter.

 AS-REP roasting all users in the current domain: